Galois symmetries of knot spaces: The homology Goodwillie-Weiss spectral sequence

 \begin{proof} First, we easily verify that the left adjoint sends $\tilde{A}\to P$ to the bottom map in the following pushout square.

 The result is then completely standard once we know that the model category $\cat{Op}_{ns}$ is left proper (see \cite[Corollary 1.12]{murohomotopy}). \end{proof}

+Denote by $E_1^{ns}$ the non-symmetric little $1$-disks operad (i.e. the operad whose symmetrization is the little $1$-disks operad).
+Denote by $E_d$ the non-symmetric operad underlying the symmetric little $d$-disks operad.
 Fix a linear inclusion $\RR\to \RR^d$.
-This induces a map of non-symmetric operads $E_1^{ns}\to E_d$ where $E_1^{ns}$ is the non-symmetric little $1$-disks operad.
+This induces a map of non-symmetric operads $E_1^{ns}\to E_d$.
 The unique map $w:E_1^{ns}\to A$ being a weak equivalence, we can apply the derived functor of $w_!$ (using the notation of Proposition \ref{prop: rigidification}) to it and get a map $A\to P$ for some non-symmetric operad $P$.
 Moreover, by Proposition \ref{prop: rigidification} this map is weakly equivalent to $E_1^{ns}\to E_d$ in the arrow category of $\cat{Op}^{ns}$.
-The cosimplicial space associated to this map is what we will denote by $K^\bullet$.
+The cosimplicial space associated to this map is what we will denote by $K_d^\bullet$.
 It is identified with the cosimplicial space mentioned in the beginning of the section.

-We can do the exact same construction but starting from the map $L_pE_1\to L_pE_d$ (noticing that $L_pE_1\simeq E_1$) and we obtain a cosimplicial space that we denote by $L_pK^\bullet$.
+We can do the exact same construction but starting from the map $L_pE_1\to L_pE_d$ (noticing that $L_pE_1\simeq E_1$) and we obtain a cosimplicial space that we denote by $L_pK_d^\bullet$.
 Since the map $L_p E_1 \to L_p E_d$ is $GT_p$-equivariant (Theorem \ref{thm:GtonLpE}), the cosimplicial space $L_pK_d^\bullet$ gets a $GT_p$-action.

-Applying the functor $C_*(-,A)$ to the cosimplicial space $K^\bullet$, we get a bicomplex and hence a spectral sequence $E^*_{*,*}(A)$ with
+Applying the functor $C_*(-,R)$ to the cosimplicial space $K^\bullet$, we get a bicomplex and hence a spectral sequence $E^*_{*,*}(R)$ with

 and whose $d_1$ is the alternating sum of the coface maps.
 Our main theorem about this spectral sequence is the following (Theorem D in the introduction).

 \begin{thm} Let $p$ be a prime number.
 The only possibly non-trivial differentials in the spectral sequence $E^*(\ZZ_{(p)})$ are $d_{1+n(d-1)(p-1)}$ for $n \geq 0$. \end{thm}